-- The property is registered with the Council in conformance with Schedule A; and - A Nitrogen Reference Point is produced for the property in conformance with Schedule B; and - Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C; and - The farming activities do not form part of an enterprise; and - No commercial vegetable production occurs; and - Full electronic access to Overseer or any other software or system that models or records diffuse contaminant losses for the farming land use authorised by this rule is granted to the Council; and - A Farm Environment Plan has been prepared in conformance with Schedule 1 and has been approved by a Certified Farm Environment Planner, and is provided to the Council at the time the resource consent application is lodged; - Either: - The Nitrogen Refernce Point is not exceeded; or - The stocking rate of the land is no greater than 18 stock units per hectare and has not increased above the stocking rate during the Reference Period in Schedule B; and - There has been less than a cumulative net total of 4.1 hectares of change in the use of land from that which was occurring at 22 October 2016 within a property or enterprise from: - Woody vegetation to farming activities; or - Any farming activity other than dairy farming to dairy farming; or - Any farming activity to Commerical Vegetable Production
+- 1. The property is registered with the Council in conformance with Schedule A; and - 2.
+A Nitrogen Reference Point is produced for the property in conformance with Schedule B; and - 3.
+Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C; and - 4.
+The farming activities do not form part of an enterprise; and - 5.
+No commercial vegetable production occurs; and - 6.
+Full electronic access to Overseer or any other software or measuring system, or decision support tool (that is approved by the Chief Executive of the Waikato Regional Council) that models or records diffuse contaminant losses for the farming land use authorised by this rule is granted to the Council; and - 7.
+A Farm Environment Plan has been prepared in conformance with Schedule 1 and has been approved by a Certified Farm Environment Planner, and is provided to the Council at the time the resource consent application is lodged; and